Table of Contents

 Example 3 can handle arbitrary strings, since printf(1) only interprets the format string, but not the next argument.
 The trailing single quotes handle the case when the string is empty.
 In that case, the :Q modifier would result in an empty string too, which would then be skipped by the shell.
 For printf(1) this doesn't make a difference, but other programs may care.

-In example 4, the EXAMPLE_ENV
+In example 4, the EXAMPLE_ENV does not

 need to be quoted because the quoting has already been done